-This school guide aims to provide useful information for the academic year 2020-2021.
+This school guide aims to provide useful information for the academic year 2021-2022.
 Please review this guide and store it where you can easily find it.

-I hope you had an incredible summer given the COVID-19 circumstances.
-I welcome and value your positive energy and dedication to excellence in education, and I look forward to working with you and/or your children.
+I hope you had an incredible summer and that you had some time to recharge.

+At the SCS we welcome and value your positive energy and dedication to excellence in education, and we look forward to working with you and/or your children.